Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Methodology

 \subsection{Article Collection and Screening}

 The article collection and selection process followed the PRISMA guidelines \cite{page2021prisma}, as illustrated in Figure~\ref{fig:prisma}.
-The initial database search yielded 573 articles: 37 from WoS, 195 from Scopus, 31 from ACMDL, 65 from ACMCL, 22 from IEEE Xplore, and 232 from arXiv.
+The initial database search yielded 885 articles: 64 from WoS, 312 from Scopus, 145 from ACMDL, 41 from IEEE Xplore, and 323 from arXiv.
 The screening process consisted of multiple stages.
-First, we performed automatic deduplication using reference management software, removing 31 articles.
-This was followed by manual deduplication that identified 109 additional duplicates due to minor variations in article titles (e.g., case changes, encoded characters, missing information across databases).
-After removing conference reviews (n = 5), books and book chapters (n = 5), and other nonrelevant document types (n = 1), 422 articles remained.
-The next phase involved multiple screening assessments of the 422 articles.
-Five were removed in the initial evaluation of missing information, followed by the removal of the exclusion/inclusion criteria.
-This included verification of English language requirements (0 removed) and peer review status (1 removed).
-The subsequent screening for the GenAI application removed 85 articles, and the alignment assessment of the definition of HCI and the use of GenAI in personas eliminated 278 articles.
-An additional article was removed during the assessment stage, leaving 52 articles.
+First, we performed automatic deduplication using reference management software, removing 73 articles, bringing the total to 812.
+This was followed by manual deduplication that identified 141 additional duplicates due to minor variations in article titles (e.g., case changes, encoded characters, missing information across databases).
+After removing conference reviews (n = 8), books and book chapters (n = 6), and other nonrelevant document types (n = 12), 645 articles remained.
+The next phase involved multiple screening assessments of the 645 articles.
+This included verification of English language requirements (0 removed) and peer review status (17 removed).
+The subsequent screening for the GenAI application removed 133 articles, and the alignment assessment of the definition of HCI and the use of GenAI in personas eliminated 401 articles.
+Additionally, four articles were removed during the assessment stage, leaving 90 articles.

 The snowball sampling process identified 27 potentially relevant articles.
-Of these, eight were already in our initial sample and five were already in the final corpus.
+The snowball sample was identified by the Google Scholar Alerts service during the research period.
+Of these, 8 were already in our initial sample, and 5 were already in the final corpus.
 After screening for English language (1 removed), peer review status (0 removed), GenAI use (3 removed), and alignment of HCI definition (6 removed), 4 articles remained.
-One article was removed during stage assessment, resulting in three additional articles for our corpus.
+One article was removed during the assessment stage, resulting in 3 additional articles for our corpus.